 To date the Trust has operated on the premise that it will distribute its initial capital of \$3.5 million on projects in support of its four strategic pillars.
-The Trust has signalled to the Council that it expects to fully deplete the bulk of its capital completing the projects listed above.
-During the period of this Statement of Intent, the Trust intends to continue working with Christchurch City Council and others to secure ongoing funding in support of Striding Forward, the Trust's 2020-2030 Strategic Plan.
+The Trust signals that it expects to fully deplete the bulk of its capital completing the projects listed above.
+During the period of this Statement of Intent, the Trust intends to continue working with Christchurch City Council to secure ongoing funding in support of Striding Forward, the Trust's 2020-2030 Strategic Plan, as recommended by the Joint Working Party in its CCC Long Term Plan Funding Proposal 2020-2030.
+It also intends to further investigate how to improve the profitability of its social enterprises, within the context of Covid-19 short and longer term impacts.